bsccf/Uni-notes/Electrical and electronic systems/3 Electric machines/8 AC waveform/complex numbers.md

 I'm not going to go into detail but adding and multiplying works basically the same as with most [[Scalars and vectors|vectors]] except with the added benefit that $i^{2}=-1$ so simplification becomes more convenient.

-It should also be kept in mind that complex numbers are often represented using angle and magnitude if only there wa
+It should also be kept in mind that complex numbers are often represented using angle and magnitude if only there was [[representing complex numbers using angle and magnitude|some page discussing this]]....

 ### Examples